 Increase Your Efficiency

 How to achieve this aim?
-In those daily tasks that you have (excluding the part where you need to pick up the child from school, etc.), you can become more successful if there is a certain limit set.
+In those daily tasks that you have (excluding the part where you need to pick up a child from school, etc.), you can become more successful if there is a certain limit set.
 Procrastination affects not only office workers and students, but also mothers!

 Create a Personal Schedule